hda-technical/dancebooks/transcriptions/[183-, uk] Thomas Wilson - The Fashionable Quadrille Preceptor.md

 5. La pastorale.

-	First couple advance twice, leaving the lady at left of opposite gentleman, and first gentleman retires.
+	First couple advance twice, leaving the lady at left of opposite gentleman, and first gentleman retires,

-	Three advance twice and set.
+	three advance twice and set,

-	First gentleman advance twice and set.
+	first gentleman advance twice and set,

-	Hands four half round,
+	hands four half round,

 	half right and left.

 6. La finale.

-	All change sides and back.
+	All change sides and back,

-	First lady and opposite gentleman advance and retire,
+	first lady and opposite gentleman advance and retire,

 	chassez right and left,